-- The receiver of the light curtain signals soiling of the lens cover via the LED indicator (see chapter 17.2). - Soiled protective films can be quickly and gently removed and replaced. - The protective film is 20 mm wide and available as a 350 m roll. - Part designation: PT 20-CL3500 - Part no: 50143913 tective film does not typically reduce the operating range.
+- The receiver of the light curtain signals soiling of the lens cover via the LED indicator (see chapter 17.2). - Soiled protective films can be quickly and gently removed and replaced. - The protective film is 20 mm wide and available as a 350 m roll. - Part designation: PT 20-CL3500 - Part no: 50143913 b The lens cover of the light curtain must be dry and free of dust and grease.

-- \$ The lens cover of the light curtain must be dry and free of dust and grease. - \$ The protective film must be affixed on the lens cover free of air bubbles. - Soiled protective film can be pulled off by hand and replaced.
+- by The protective film must be affixed on the lens cover free of air bubbles. - Soiled protective film can be pulled off by hand and replaced. - Brand new protective film slightly reduces the operating range limit of the light curtain.

-Brand new protective film slightly reduces the operating range limit of the light curtain.
-Because the operating range limit of the light curtain significantly exceeds the operating range, the pro-
+Because the operating range limit of the light curtain significantly exceeds the operating range, the protective film does not typically reduce the operating range.